agranlund/raven/sw/dsp/asm56k/docs/readme.txt

 Testing
 =======

-Go to �build� folder and type �make check�.
+Go to 'build' folder and type 'make check'.
 It will run some tests and if anything fails you should debug it and send me a path :)

 Known bugs